jkmin687/SePurity-Vendor-Risk-Assessment-Project/06_remediation_plan/Remediation_Plan.md

 This remediation plan shows that identifying risks is not enough.
 What matters is turning risks into tasks, assigning owners, and following through until they are closed.
-That is what creates real value in vendor risk management.